Icinga/icinga2/doc/10-icinga-template-library.md

 ifw\_api\_username      | null (none)           | Basic auth username.
 ifw\_api\_password      | null (none)           | Basic auth password.

+!!! warning

+    Due to how Icinga 2 resolves macros and serializes the resolved values for sending to a command endpoint (if any), ifw\_api\_arguments must not directly contain functions in case `ifw-api` is used with command endpoints!
+Only macro strings referring to custom variables which are set to functions work.

 The above defaults allow enabling `ifw-api` globally by importing it into _PowerShell Base_ without additional configuration elsewhere: